loader image

 REFLECTIONS ON THE ART OF GOVERNMENT.
 Interviews with private sector leaders, public servants, politicians, and others, on how the public sector operates, including annual international rankings of civil services.

-In the next few weeks and months look look out for articles on what history tells us about economic sanctions in a time of war, how Whitehall culture differs from that of a devolved administration (and what it’s like moving from one to the other), a typical day in the life of one of our ambassadors in the Middle East, the results of various public sector experiments in the field of artificial intelligence, exciting plans to enhance the role and status of the Policy Profession within government, and lessons from a digital transformation at the Department of Justice.
+In the next few weeks and months look out for articles on what history tells us about economic sanctions in a time of war, how Whitehall culture differs from that of a devolved administration (and what it’s like moving from one to the other), a typical day in the life of one of our ambassadors in the Middle East, the results of various public sector experiments in the field of artificial intelligence, exciting plans to enhance the role and status of the Policy Profession within government, and lessons from a digital transformation at the Department of Justice.

 We hope to publish the first full edition in mid to late July.
 There will be a small print run for each edition of the Heywood Quarterly, and it will be free online.